-The information in this preliminary prospectus supplement is not complete and may be changed.
-This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell these securities and are not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.
+The information in this prospectus is not complete and may be changed.
+Neither we nor the selling unitholder may sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.